Artwork

 Student Organizations

-Cornell has a wonderfully varied number of student organizations, many of which relate to the Near/Middle East like the Arab Student Association or the Persian Students Organization.
+Cornell has a wonderfully varied number of student organizations, many of which relate to the Near/Middle East like the Arab Student Association, Persian Students Organization, or Armenian Student Organization.

 See all student groups on campus.